 In order to assess and internally report the revenue performance of our three sales platforms, we use measures we refer to as "platform revenue" and "platform revenue excluding retailer share arrangements."
 Platform revenue is the sum of three line items in our Condensed Consolidated and Combined Statements of Earnings prepared in accordance with GAAP: "interest and fees on loans," plus "other income," less "retailer share arrangements."
 Platform revenue and platform revenue excluding retailer share arrangements are not measures presented in accordance with GAAP.
 To calculate platform revenue we deduct retailer share arrangements but do not deduct other line item expenses, such as interest expense, provision for loan losses and other expense, because those items are managed for the business as a whole.
 We believe that platform revenue is a useful measure to investors because it represents management's view of the net revenue contribution of each of our platforms.
-Platform revenue excluding retailer share arrangements management's view of the gross revenue contribution of each of our platforms.
-Platform revenue excluding retailer share arrangements are availed for the business as a substitute for interest and fees on loans or other measures of performance we have reported in accordance with GAAP.
+Platform revenue excluding retailer share arrangements represents management's view of the gross revenue contribution of each of our platforms.
+These measures should not be considered a substitute for interest and fees on loans or other measures of performance we have reported in accordance with GAAP.